null-channel/classes/kubernetes/intro/part-1/lesson-4.md

 # Local cluster

 Ok, so to follow along we are going to do a lot of experimenting and I think its really important to get a local kubernetes cluster you can play around with.
-While I will try to provide as many labs and challanges online in your browser as I can, I think it's really important you have a playground locally where you can try different things as we talk about them.
+While I will try to provide as many labs and challenges online in your browser as I can, I think it's really important you have a playground locally where you can try different things as we talk about them.

-One technology that you can use is docker, docker desktop will enable to you run a local kubernetes cluster on both windows and mac directly from docker and if you are on those platforms is an excelent way to get a local kubernetes cluster.
+One technology that you can use is docker, docker desktop will enable to you run a local kubernetes cluster on both windows and mac directly from docker and if you are on those platforms is an excellent way to get a local kubernetes cluster.

-If you are on linux there are some other tools that provide an even better solutions as you can have multiple local clusters and tear down and stand up a new cluster even easier.
+If you are on linux there are some other tools that provide an even better solutions as you can have multiple local clusters and tear down and stand up a new cluster even easier and faster.
 These tools can be used inside windows WSL but requires a little extra work if you are going down that path.

-Before we install a local cluster development tool, first we are going to need kubectl the main tool to interact with the kubernetes api.
+Before we install a local cluster development tool, first we are going to need kubectl, the main tool to interact with the kubernetes api.
 To do that you can follow the instructions found here https://kubernetes.io/docs/tasks/tools/ You not only get an up to date list on how to install kubectl, but it also has quickstart guides for kind and minikube all in one place!
 Most linux package managers package kubectl and then in that case it's just as easy as installing kubectl though it.

+A note here, whenever you install kubectl, try and make sure it's within one minor version of kubernetes.
+I mean, it's best if it's the exact same, but one version difference should be just fine.
+So if you have Kubernetes v1.20, versions 1.19, 1.20 and 1.21 of kubectl should work just fine.

-Some of the main local, development and testing cluster technology are: minikube, kind https://kind.sigs.k8s.io/ and
+So when looking for a local, development and testing kubernetes cluster technology are: minikube, kind https://kind.sigs.k8s.io/ and